marinlauber/2D-Turbulence-Python/README.md

 ### Prerequisites

-To run the code provided in this repository you will need standard python packages, such as `numpy` and `matplotlib`.
+To run the code provided in this repository, you will need standard python packages, such as `numpy` and `matplotlib`.
 These should already be installed on most machines.

 To use the `fftw` branch of this code (the fast one!), you will need to have `pyFFTW` installed.
-Instalation instructions can be found [here](https://pypi.org/project/pyFFTW/).
+Installation instructions can be found [here](https://pypi.org/project/pyFFTW/).

 This repository contains three (as of today) branches, the `master` branch that includes the pseudo-spectral code running with standard python libraries, the `CDS` branch that contains the high-order (up to 6th) compact difference scheme version and the `fftw` branch.
 When the repository has been cloned/downloaded, you can switch between branches using
 ```
-git checkout CDS (or fftw)
+git checkout fftw (or CDS)
 ```
 to switch to the desired branch.
-The solver has been implemented such that functions calls perform exact same tasks on each branches.
+The solver is implemented such that functions calls perform the same tasks on each branch.

 ### Running The Tests

-Once you are happy with the version you are going to use check that everything works by running the validation script
+Once you are happy with the version you are going to use, check that everything works by running the validation script
 ```
 python valid.py
 ```
 This runs a simulation of the [Taylor-Green Vortex](https://en.wikipedia.org/wiki/Taylor%E2%80%93Green_vortex) for which we have an analytical solution.
 The output should look similar to this
 ```
-Starting integrating on field.
+Starting integration on field.

 Iteration    100, time   0.020, time remaining   0.079.
 TKE: 0.180  ENS: 23580.54
 Iteration    200, time   0.041, time remaining   0.058.
 TKE: 0.129  ENS: 16934.10
 Iteration    300, time   0.061, time remaining   0.038.
 TKE: 0.092  ENS: 12157.35
 Iteration    400, time   0.082, time remaining   0.017.
 TKE: 0.066  ENS: 8725.782

 Execution time for 484 iterations is 2.737 seconds.
 The L2-norm of the Error in the Taylor-Green vortex on a 128x128 grid is 1.362e-10.